Andy Bell (singer): Personal life

-Bell is openly gay, and has had long-time partners.
-The first, Paul M. Hickey, died on 11 April 2012 at the age of 62.
-In January 2013, Bell married his subsequent partner Stephen Moss.
+Bell is openly gay.
+His long-term partner, Paul M. Hickey, died on 11 April 2012 at the age of 62.
+In January 2013, Bell married Stephen Moss.

 On 17 December 2004, Bell publicly announced that he has been HIV-positive since 1998.
 In a 2007 interview, he remarked that there is a complacency among gay men about HIV:

-Bell suffers from avascular necrosis.
+Bell has avascular necrosis.
 He has had both hips replaced, which keeps him from "pogoing around" in more recent performances.